gildor2/UEViewer/README.md

 To list all options, run `build.sh --help`.
 Current options are:
 - `--64` compile for Windows 64bit
 - `--debug` make a debug version of executable
-- `--vc <version>` specify which Visual Studio version should be used for compilation
+- `--vc <version>` specify which Visual Studio version should be used for compilation, default is latest compiler installed on your system

 ### Windows 32-bit

 UModel is compiled using Visual Studio.
 Required VisualStudio 2013 or newer.
 Older Visual Studio compilers are not suitable because UModel's code using some C++11 stuff.

-Currently build is performed with Visual C++ 2013.
+Currently build is performed with Visual C++ 2019.

 Build system utilizes GNU Tools for building, in particular - Bash and Perl.
 I've packaged Windows versions of these tools which was a part of [MinGW/MSYS project](http://www.mingw.org/).
 You can get everything what you need